 How to Enable Optical (S/PDIF) Audio on PC

-First of all, there’s the obvious matter of making sure that both your speakers and your PC have the optical (S/PDIF) port.
+First of all, there’s the obvious matter of making sure that both your speakers and your PC have an optical (S/PDIF) port.
 With that off the list, simply plug your PC into your speakers using an optical cable.

 As with any cable format, companies will try to claim that their cable is better than others due to gold plating, “High Quality,” or other marketing jargon, but ignore all that.
 Buying a cheap optical cable should be absolutely fine unless you plan to tie it up in knots.
 Optical cables work in a similar way to HDMI in that they send digital signals that aren’t really subject to degradation.
 The main difference is that audio data uses less bandwidth than HDMI, so even if the quality of a cable isn’t great, you’re not likely to be affected.